iampukar/graph-database/README.md

 ### Perks of using a graph database over traditional database system

-- Length of the general query is very long and difficult to read when it comes to a general database
+- Length of the general query is very long and difficult to read when it comes to a general database.
+- Foreign key constraints on most of the database add additional development and maintainance burden to the developers.
+- Most of the general database have no dire identifiers that can help us to leverage the ability to point backward in the data, or in any direction as necessary.
-- Most SQL queries for large scale organizations are tangled with joins that are completely functional, but impractical with respect to performamce as its size increases.
+- Most SQL queries for large scale organizations are tangled with joins that are completely functional, but impractical with respect to performamce, as the size of their data increases.
+These join tables add accidental complexity.
 - Graphs make it easier to model and store relationship.
 - Relationship traversal can be computed in constant time, even with growing data size.
+In short, the execution time for each query is proportional to the size of the graph traversed to satisfy that query, and not the overall size of the graph.
-- Additional of properties or relationships can be done without the need of any schema migration.
+- Addition of properties or relationships can be done without the need of any schema migration.
+Graphs are naturally additive, meaning we can add any new nodes, or relationships, to an existing structure without having to disturb the running functionality.

 # Neo4j

 ### General

 Neo4j serves as a benchmark for asset compliant, transactional database.
-It comes with a graph platform, that has the following features which are inline with the another general purpose database as well.
+It comes with a graph platform, that has the following features, which are inline with the another general purpose database as well.
   - Index free adjacency, every connected component can be traversed in constant time without the need of an index.
   - ACID (Atomic, Consistent, Isolated, Durable), if a relationship between nodes are created, they are updated as the connection is established.
   - Clusters, and extensive library support